-PTO-specific peak demand rates for implementation of hybrid billing determinant proposal
+PTO-specific peak demand rates for implementing the hybrid billing determinant proposal

-Stakeholders also have indicated that to allow for the ISO to utilize PTO specific peak demand forecast for setting the system-wide peak demand TAC rate, there is a need to develop PTO-specific peak demand rates.
+Stakeholders also indicated that to allow for the ISO to utilize PTO specific peak demand forecasts for setting the system-wide peak demand TAC rate, there is a need to develop PTO-specific peak demand rates.
 Doing so will accomplish the correct allocation of TAC costs and associated net settlement invoicing.
 The ISO has provided an example TAC rate worksheet for the proposed hybrid rate design, which describes the proposed process for developing PTO-specific and system-wide peak demand TAC rates, shown in table 6 above.
-The ISO will utilize the PTO's FERC approved monthly peak demand figures as provided by each PTO in their filed PTO-specific rate cases.